IBM/data-governance-insurance-chatbot-app/CPDaaS.md

 #### 7. Create service credentials for DB2

+Go to the `Data Owner` IBM Cloud account.
 In the services list, click on the D2 service instance and select `Manage on IBM Cloud` on the menu.

 ![manage_in_cloud](images/manage_in_cloud.png)